mienaikoe/ziyu/Chapters/Chapter6.md

 "I can vouch for whatever Liffa has to say.
 Thi comes from Heiko with important news."

-"This is outrageous.
-The senate cannot be interrupted like this."
+"This is ridiculous.
+The senate cannot be interrupted."

 "Mediator, if I may, the speaker from Pikshi was interrupted by your interjection, not by Liffa's footsteps."

 The room began to rumble as the mediator paused in shock.
 I took the pause to move to Mel as quickly as possible.

 "Not another step!"
-Thi called to me, but I continued.
+The mediator called to me, but I continued.

 Mel walked out to receive me with a scowl on her face.

 "What are you doing here?!"
 She whispered loudly.

 I stayed silent but showed with my face that I knew what I was doing and needed her trust.
-She stepped aside and led me to the seat in her aisle with a microphone while she went to her old seat nxt to it.
+She stepped aside and led me to the seat in her aisle with a microphone while she went to her old seat next to it.
 I dug through my bag and lifted the paper message out, setting it on the desk in front of me.
 The mediator's anger was apparent, but no one else seemed to be so outraged - just surprised and confused.

 As I was preparing what I would say, the door I entered through suddenly opened in a loud thud, and the two guards I had snuck behind entered.